intarchboard/program-rfced-future/draft-saintandre-rfced-model.md

 Board (RSAB).

-Policies under the purview of the RSWG and RSAB might include but are not necessarily limited to document formats, tooling, processes for publication and dissemination of RFCs, and overall management of the RFC series.
+Policies under the purview of the RSWG and RSAB might include but are not necessarily limited to document formats, processes for publication and dissemination of RFCs, and overall management of the RFC series.

 ## Structure and Roles